Emco-Project/emco/readme.md

 This is a work in progress emergency communication system design blueprint.
 `EMCO` for short.
 It is the abbreviation of `Em`ergency `Co`mmunication

+All request (package) parameter names are kept as short as possible in order to lower the amount of data transferred.
+This should be helpful for limited connections.

+To make it readable, all parameter names are usually synonyms.

 > NOTE: Everything is subject to change.